vyasmayank43/CustomInputTextField/README.md

 And done....

 ***
 For UITextView there is additional IBInspectable propty "hintText" for placehodler.
-Set ot to show placeholder.
+Set it to show placeholder on textView.
 ***

 ## Credits